-Payments received in American dollars are converted at the exchange rate on the day of receipt.
+Payments received in American dollars are converted using the exchange rate on the day of receipt.
 Overpayments or underpayments resulting from the conversion are applied to the student’s account.

-We treat payments received from an organization for a student without billing authorization form filled out as payments received from a third party, not a sponsor.
+We treat payments received from an organization for a student without the Billing Authorization Form filled out as payments received from a third party, not a sponsor.
 Late fees and interest applied after the published payment deadlines are not cancelled and become the student’s responsibility.